the imaginator studio blog

 Learn how to make your own textures in Photoshop in the course The Art Of Texture

-Applying Textures in Photoshop
+How Textures Are Used in Photoshop

 Use the place embedded tool when bringing a texture into photoshop